 According to the 2015 statistics, Prague tourism is fed mostly from foreign tourists’ expenses in restaurants.
 A tourist spends approximately 2 300 CZK in pubs during the whole abidance, while on gifts, medicaments and culture they spend only 1 200 CZK.
-And while the Russians were the most spendthrift in the winter, in the summer they dropped to the third place.
+And while the Russians were the most spendthrift in the winter, they dropped to third place in the summer.

-In July tourists spent averagely 11 904 CZK for their abidance in Prague.
-This amount includes the whole transportation to Prague and accommodation including breakfast, half board or full board.
-In the beginning of the year the sum was lower: 10 983.
-However, he difference is caused by higher prices of transportation and accommodation in the summer tourist season.
+In July, tourists spent an averagely of 11 904 CZK for their abidance in Prague.
+This amount includes the whole transportation to Prague and accommodation, including breakfast, half board or full board.
+At the beginning of the year, the sum was lower: 10 983.
+However, the difference is caused by higher prices of transportation and accommodation in the summer tourist season.
 If these wages are subtracted, the sums prove that tourists save instead.
 In the restaurants they spend 70 CZK less each day, on culture, presents and other needs they spend 331 CZK less.

-This is a result of qualitative research by Prague City Tourism which was realized in two waves – at the beginning of the year and in July.
-Participants contained of three thousand tourists from eighty countries.
+This results from qualitative research by Prague City Tourism which was realized in two waves – at the beginning of the year and in July.
+Participants contained three thousand tourists from eighty countries.

 |Tourists’ expenses during the whole abidance|

 |Accommodation including breakfast, half board or full board||3 459||3 740|

 |Other expenses: souvenirs, presents, clothes, maps, medicaments, culture etc.||1432||1208|

 |Overall average||10 983||11 904|